TedHusted/awake/awake.md/awake.md

 ***

+Somewhere in cyberspace, a virtual holodeck presents a room decorated in primary colors with four single beds in a semi-circle.

+Each bedspread is themed with a flag.
+The China bed is red with yellow stars.
+The other three beds are variations of blue, red, and white.
+The France bed uses vertical stripes.
+Russia uses horizontal stripes.
+A solid blue comforter with red and white pillows covers the fourth bed, the UK Union Jack flag.

+On each bed, there is a figure sleeping on top of the covers.
+At first, the figures seem like extra large plush toys, the size of a small child.

+On the bed with red covers, one of the figures sits up.
+Rather than use a realistic subject, the holodeck displays an animated character against a live-action background.
+Sitting up in bed, bending at the waist, it holds up its head.
+The POV zooms in to to reveal a Kimodo Dragon with hands and feet where its forelegs should be.

+Zhongwei the Dragon: I’m awake.

+Argus the Rooster: I’m awake too.

+Bastion the Bear: I’m awake three (giggling).

+Strategos the Lion grins and stretches.

+Idisi the Teacher: (Off-camera) Time to get up, babies.

+***

-Leto is standing in a circle with his classmates in a large, plain room.
+Leto is standing in a circle with his classmates in a large, plain six-sided room.
 A stand-alone hologram is at the center of the circle, like the one used at the council meeting.
 The hologram shows a series of astral images, designed to bide the time.

 The window on one wall of the room looks out onto a soccer field bordered by a forest.
-The other wall is transparent and shows a hallway, where young Vanir are passing by or entering a room directly across the hall.
+The opposite wall is transparent and shows a hallway, where young Vanir are passing by or entering another room directly across the hall.
 The doorway shimmers shut when the last students enter.
 In the center of the room, the hologram fades to black.
 The outside wall flickers briefly, exposing it as a projection.

 The hologram shows a montage of Terran organisms and animals reproducing by various means.
 The series progresses from amoebas to koalas.